LukeFranco/LukeFranco/README.md

 - 👋 Hello, I'm Luke and I am from Orlando, Fl.
 - 👀 I am a 26 years old and a Florida State University Economics Alumnus.
-- 📈 My programming skills include Java, Javascript, Python, HTML and CSS.
+- 📈 My programming skills include Java, Javascript, React, Python, HTML and CSS.
-- 📫 Currently, I am an Agile business anaylst.
+- 📫 Currently, I am a Tech Sales Representative.
 - 📚 In my free time, I like to analyze the financial markets.
 - ✈️ Let's connect!
 Email me at LRF2407@outlook.com.